Forest-Protocols/safe-scan-provider/README.md

 # Create a new Protocol

-Forest Protocols consists of a multitude of Protocols (aka Product Categories) that are incentivized to accelerate digital innovation and prove their worth to the users by building in-demand services.
-Every digital service can become a Protocol within Forest Protocols.
+Forest Network consists of a multitude of Protocols (aka Product Categories) that are incentivized to accelerate digital innovation and prove their worth to the users by building in-demand services.
+Every digital service can become a Protocol within Forest Network.
 The diversity of Protocols together with Protocol's inherent interoperability is what adds up to its strength.

 The Protocol is permissionless and everyone is allowed to create a new Protocol.